Haghrah/PyIT2FLS/README.md

 ### Some notes on version 0.5
 - [x] Supporting both Mamdani and TSK systems.
-- [x] Some bugs are fixed in this vesion.
+- [x] Some bugs have fixed in this vesion.
 Now it is possible to use different domains for FLS inputs and outputs.

 ### Some notes on version 0.4
 - [x] Some bugs have been fixed in this version especially in type reduction algorithms.
 I would like to say thanks to Dr. K.B Badri Narayanan for reporting the errors.